How to borrow and order

 A book not returned within 30 days of the return date is considered lost.
 You will then be charged SEK 600 in fees for each lost book.
 If the book is returned, only the late fee is to be paid.

 If the book is borrowed via interlibrary loan, the delay fee is determined by the library that lent the book.
+After a third reminder, or if the library has sent you an invoice, you will be temporarily unable to borrow materials from the library until the matter has been resolved.

 How to pay late fees